Everyone defines being "rich" differently.

 But regardless of how you choose to define "being rich", I believe it's absolutely crucial for each one of us to work toward mastering our personal finances.

-Lots of people want to take control of their financial affairs and live the life they want.
+Lots of people want to take control of their financial affairs and live the life they want, but don't know where to begin.

 The truth is, personal finance can be simple, as long as you're aware of the basic concepts and rules.